flaviostutz/console-server/readme.md

 var Debug = require('console-debug');

 var console = new Debug({
 	uncaughtExceptionCatch: false,      // Do we want to catch uncaughtExceptions?
-	consoleFilter: [], // Filter these console output types, Examples: 'LOG', 'WARN', 'ERROR', 'DEBUG', 'INFO'
+	consoleFilter: ['LOG', 'WARN'],     // Filter these console output types
 	logToFile: true,                    // if true, will put console output in a log file folder called 'logs'
 	logFilter: ['LOG','DEBUG','INFO'],  // Examples: Filter these types to not log to file
 	colors: true                        // do we want pretty pony colors in our console output?
 });
 ````